anttop/FAIR.m/add-ons/TBIR/README.md

 in the directory 'IndirectMatchingMetamorphosis' and adjust the path in metamorphosis_brain.py.

-Resize images to 128 times 128 pixels and run
+Finally, run

     python3 metamorphosis_brain.py

 Results can then be found in the 'results' folder.

+In our experiments we first resized these images 128 times 128 pixels as in the other examples.

 ## Acknowledgements